Main Content

 Our work has been funded by grants from programs including Sea Grant/NOAA, U.S. Environmental Protection Agency, N.J.
 Department of Environmental Protection, U.S. Department of Energy, the National Science Foundation, the National Cancer Institute, the Robert Wood Johnson Foundation, the Alfred P. Sloan Foundation, the U.S. Department of Agriculture, National Institutes of Health, and the U.S. Department of Labor.

-Our research interests are vast across forests, oceans, energy, climate and agriculture while our research sites include the local (New Brunswick, NJ; the Raritan and Rahway, NJ river watersheds; the New Jersey coastlines, New York City) to the global (high seas, Vietnam, Indonesia, Thailand, Canada, and Cuba).
+Our research interests include, but are not limited to forests, oceans, energy, climate, animals, health, disasters, biodiversity and agriculture while our research sites include the local (New Brunswick, NJ; the Raritan and Rahway, NJ river watersheds; the New Jersey coastlines, New York City) to the global (high seas, Vietnam, Indonesia, Thailand, Canada, and Cuba).